DestinyRoseMurphy/DestinyRoseMurphy.github.io/_details/2017-10-16-The-Life-Changing-Magic-of-Tidying-Up.md

 ---
 layout:     post
-title:      "The Life-Changing Art of Tidying Up"
+title:      "The Life-Changing Magic of Tidying Up"
 date:       2017-10-16
 author:    "By Marie Kondo"
 ---